GitauHarrison/notes/02_django/03_templates.md

 ## Improved Links to Views

-If you look carefully in our `base.html`, we have linked the base template to the _home_ and _about_  pages by passing in `/blog/` and `/blog/about` respetively.
+If you look carefully in our `base.html`, we have linked the base template to the _home_ and _about_  pages by passing in `/blog/` and `/blog/about` respectively.
 If at any one point we decide that we no longer want to use these links, let us say we now want to use the links `/blog/home/` for our _home_ page and `/blog/about-us` for the _about_ page, we will be forced to manually go into each template file and make those changes.
-If the application grows and become bigger, the likelihood of us making errors on page links is quite high.
+If the application grows and becomes bigger, the likelihood of us making errors on page links is quite high.
 To mitigate such a scenario, we can instead point our links to a specific view function rather than the view function's URL.

 ```html
 <!-- blog/templates/blog/base.html -->